quickSilverShanks/VidSage/README.md

 **Next Planned Updates**: Generate Gold standard Data | Evaluating and Optimizing Retrieval | RAG Evaluation | Add "Fast Mode" of application

+Application's screenshots can be seen in the file [`screenshots.md`](https://github.com/quickSilverShanks/VidSage/blob/main/screenshots.md).

 ~~Check `development_guide.md` for a detailed documentation of experiments and steps taken to develop this project.~~ (file not updated for latest version of VidSage)